 In this SIT program you will examine youth culture, advocacy, social change, and expression across two generations in Nicaragua and hear comparative perspectives on youth issues during an excursion to Cuba.
 You will be immersed in the politically charged discourse and cultural life of these two fascinating countries.
-This program examines the literacy campaigns of the Nicaraguan and Cuban revoluations as backdrop to demands for and achievements in information and expression - particularly by youth.
+This program examines the literacy campaigns of the Nicaraguan and Cuban revolutions as backdrop to demands for and achievements in information and expression - particularly by youth.

-Resources and partners in Nicaragua include the Central American University, the Center for Research and Health Studies, the University of the Autonomous Regions of the Nicaraguan Caribbean Coast, Programa Feminista La Corriente, Centro de Promocion Comunitario Can Ramon, and former leaders in the Sandinista Natoinal Liberation Front and the Nicaraguan Resistance Party.
-Resources and partners in Cuba include the Institute of Literature and Linguistics and the Asociacion Hermaons Saiz, Taller de Transformacion, and El Principe.
+Resources and partners in Nicaragua include the Central American University, the Center for Research and Health Studies, the University of the Autonomous Regions of the Nicaraguan Caribbean Coast, Programa Feminista La Corriente, Centro de Promocion Comunitario Can Ramon, and former leaders in the Sandinista National Liberation Front and the Nicaraguan Resistance Party.
+Resources and partners in Cuba include the Institute of Literature and Linguistics and the Asociacion Hermanos Saiz, Taller de Transformacion, and El Principe.

 Key topics of study include: